Physics-Informed Transformer operator for the prediction of three-dimensional turbulence: Numerical results

 Table \ref{tab:loss_comparisonDHIT} summarizes the minimum training, minimum testing loss and the training time per epoch achieved by the physics-informed models.
 Both PITO and PIITO achieve a twofold speedup in training compared to PIFNO; specifically, PIITO exhibits the highest training efficiency.
 Moreover, the PITO and PIITO achieve lower PDE and testing losses compared to PIFNO.
 These results demonstrate that the architectures based on Transformer offer superior representation capabilities compared to the Fourier-based approach.

 In the \textit{a posteriori} test, each model employs the same five statistically steady turbulent velocity fields as the benchmark fDNS.
 Through iterative inference, we obtained the velocity fields extrapolated over 250 time steps (i.e. $N_t=250$), while the training of the physics-informed models is restricted to the initial $N_t = 11$ time steps.
+The statistical results in our study are obtained by ensemble averaging predictions from five different initializations.
 The learning time step of the model is $\Delta t_n = t_{n+1} - t_n = 20 \Delta t$, while predicting 10 steps forward, covering a duration of $0.2\tau$.

 Fig.~\ref{DHIT u w} shows the temporal evolutions of the root mean square (rms) values of velocity and vorticity.
 All physics-informed models accurately capture the decay trend of velocity.
 Specifically, compared to the PIFNO, the results of PITO and PIITO are generally closer to fDNS and SM benchmarks when predicting the decay of vorticity and velocity.
 All models exhibit a stable long-term performance over the extended period up to $N_t$ = 250.